 In general, these unpleasant effects due to lack of oxygen resolve in two to three days, especially if no further ascent is made.
 Once the body has acclimated in this way, another incremental height gain is possible, even though the symptoms may recur anytime.
 To the question “how fast – how high?”.
 There is no absolute answer because it varies with each person, but for healthy people of all ages.
 It is possible to travel quickly to 3500 m, although many of them develop some AHK upon arrival.
 However, it is unwise to travel immediately from sea level to well over 3500 m altitudes to avoid Altitude Sickness in Nepal.

 At over 3500 m altitudes, the speed of reaching higher altitudes should be gradual and we recommend no more than 300 m ascents per day to sleep (with a rest day every third day).
-And stay of at least one week at over 3500 m before sleep at 5000 m.
+And stay for at least one week at over 3500 m before sleep at 5000 m.
 This does not mean that you should not climb more than 300 meters in one day (eg crossing a pass or climbing a peak), as long as you descend again before you go to sleep.
 The highest elevations where people live permanently is over 5500 m.
 But on mountaineer expeditions or hikes, it is quite possible to extend the stay for several weeks to around 6000 m altitude.
 And at these altitudes, you should feel quite good when you are sufficiently acclimated.

 Prediction of acute altitude sickness